fosamil0x/SEC-350-SP25/Project2/VPNProject.md

 ## Part 5 - Configuring the Firewall on jump
 ### jump - ufw configuration
-This is recommended after testing rdp.
-These steps are
+This is recommended after testing RDP.
-1. Set these configurations to allow SSH, RDP, and Wireguard, to work with the firewall on jump
+1. Set SSH, RDP, and Wireguard rules for the firewall on jump
 ```
 ufw allow 51820/udp
 ufw allow 22/tcp